chriswrightdesign/websites-for-non-jerks/README.md

 - Are you aware of the different quirks between iOS to Android to Windows Phones?
 [CanIuse](http://caniuse.com/)
 - Not using unicode for hamburger menus (Android will not render)?
 [Unicode hamburger does not work](https://twitter.com/davatron5000/status/341646818926530560)
 - Will a tap-drag (selection of text) cause a problem with your interface?
 - If you used a fixed header on your site, did you try pinching your site to see if it’s still good on a smaller device?
+[Fixed position](http://bradfrostweb.com/blog/mobile/fixed-position/)
 - How are you dealing with complex navigation?
 If you have a massively complex site structure have you provided in site search?
 - If you're using offscreen navigation, have you put a containing div for the overflow hidden to deal with the Android body overflow hidden issue?
 - Are you relying on hover for anything?
 Guess what you can't do on touch devices.